hassansalehe/TaskSanitizer/README.md

 ### TaskSanitizer: Runtime Determinacy Race Detection Tool for OpenMP Tasks
-Please consult "OverviewDocument.pdf" for more information about this tool.

 #### Overview
 TaskSanitizer implements a method to detect determinacy races in OpenMP tasks.